 This week, and in each of the next 6 weeks, I will provide one step in the process for you to focus on and fully embrace in that week.
-If you have any questions or feedback, please leave them in the comments below or on the WomenPowering Facebook Page.

 In Week 8 we are doing to have a BIG Party — because it’s my 50th birthday.
 What better way to celebrate than by working with you to get you that much closer to achieving your goals?!

 Do you feel that you aren’t getting enough done, whether it be with your business or in your personal life or both?

 Is your “To Do” list just getting longer and longer – making you feel more and more frustrated and less and less able to spend time getting your business going?